The-Real-Ketchum-Dev/DarkFork/README.md

 [<img src="http://www.tjielup.nl/join2.png">](https://discord.gg/XjUjzmD)

-## What does DarkFork have that other RM forks don't:
+## What does PoGoMaps have that other RM forks don't:

 1. Cool navigation-bar filters like filtering/including/excluding per Pokémon type, generation and special tiers.
 2. Gen nr. in your Pokémon labels